Events for Adults

 If interested in playing Mahjong at the Library, call (914) 478-3307 or visit the Circulation Desk and leave your name and number.

-Players will need to bring:
+Players will need to bring their card from the Mahjong League.

 Knitting and Crocheting Group